extremeblackliu/VRCX-Win8/README.md

 not sure if win7 works but... it should, let me know if it works, pull request on readme.

+# Start from source
+come on men just few mouse clicks

 # Screenshots

 ![login](https://raw.githubusercontent.com/extremeblackliu/VRCX-Win8/main/images/1.png)